Burnside Street: History

 What is now Burnside Street was originally named B Street east of Southwest 16th Avenue and Washington Street west of S.W.
 16th (as a continuation of Washington Street from downtown).
 In 1891, B Street was renamed for Portland merchant Daniel Wyman Burnside, and in 1933 Washington Street west of SW 16th was renamed Burnside Street.
 Burnside became Portland's principal east–west axis following the 1912 Bennett Plan, soon becoming one of the widest streets in the city.
-The street runs from SW Barnes Road in Sylvan-Highlands to the Mount Hood Highway in Gresham, a distance of over 17 mi.
+The street runs from SW Barnes Road in Sylvan-Highlands (starts as W Burnside Road until NW 24th Place) to the Mount Hood Highway in Gresham, a distance of over 17 mi.
 It crosses the Willamette River via the Burnside Bridge, where the White Stag sign is visible.

 For a number of years, the portion of Burnside between NW 19th Avenue and NE Sandy Boulevard was designated U.S. Route 30.
 It is served by TriMet bus line 20 between Barnes Road and NE/SE 102nd Avenue, and several MAX Blue Line light-rail stations are located along its route in East Portland between 102nd Avenue and Ruby Junction.

 Buildings and businesses

-Notable buildings on Burnside Street include Bossanova Ballroom, the Crystal Ballroom, Laurelhurst Theater, and the Roseland Theater.
+Notable buildings on Burnside Street include the Crystal Ballroom, Laurelhurst Theater, Nova PDX (formerly Bossanova Ballroom) and the Roseland Theater.
 Notable businesses that have operated on Burnside include: